pycoder074/Computer-Maintenance/README.md

 # Windows System Maintenance Script

-This repository contains a batch script to perform various system maintenance tasks on a Windows machine.
+This repository contains a batch script to perform various system maintenance tasks on a **Windows** machine.
 These tasks are aimed at optimizing system performance and resolving common issues.

+---
+If you would like a linux version, just program it and create a pull request!
+I don't have a linux machine so I can't do it

+---

 ## Features